 Promethius rested his weary head on his palm, scratching his beard.
-He thought about his options, wondering what to do, thinking that sharing more common ground would lead him and his Comrades in a Cause bigger than they knew, or perhaps had figured out, could lead them all to how to fix multiple problems plaguing at least three planets.
-"You know, it's better to understood than be understood," he advanced regarding the fellow beings who were lab rats in this noble and necessary experiment.
-"And better to love than be loved," he put forth, thinking about Athena, who had found her way back home to where she would find someone who would please as well as serve her, so he hoped.
-And lamented.
-"But...we have to be who we are," he continued after getting up on his feet, looking up to the sky with fear and longing.
-"And be where we are supposed to be."
+He thought about his options.
+Sharing more common ground with the two 'hybrid' humanoid-aliens he had created would lead him and his Comrades in a Cause bigger than they knew.
+Perhaps, together, they could fix multiple problems plaguing at least three planets.
+"You know, it's better to understood than be understood," Promethius advanced regarding the fellow beings who were lab rats in this noble and necessary experiment.
+"And better to love than be loved," he put forth, thinking about Athena, who had found her way back home to where she would find someone other than him who would please as well as serve her, so he hoped, and lamented.
+"But...we have to be who we are." he concluded.
+He pushed down on the soles of his arthritic, then stood up, looking to the sky with fear and longing.
+"Yes, we have to be who we are.
+And be where we are supposed to be."